A Poem – Spiders On The Lawn

 Published by P. S. Clinen

 Official website of Australian author, artist and musician, P.S.Clinen.
-He has published two novels - Tenebrae Manor and The Will of the Wisp, as well as the illustrated poem A Boy Named Art.
-His most recent release is a poetry collection Vignettes - An Anthology.
+He has published four novels - Tenebrae Manor, The Will of the Wisp, Patina #1 and Australian Gothic; as well as the illustrated poem A Boy Named Art and poetry compilation Vignettes - An Anthology.
 All of his works are available to purchase on Amazon.
-He has several albums available on Bandcamp and other streaming services.
+He has several albums available on Bandcamp and other streaming services as Pinnacle Tricks.
 Check back often for more by this author, including poetry, short stories, new music and other updates.

-Leave a Reply
+Leave a comment